fonnesbeck/intro_stat_modeling_2017/README.md

 4. Fitting Regression models *(3:15 - 4:15)*
 5. Dealing with missing data *(4:15 - 4:40)*

+## Software requirements

+This tutorial is based on **Python 3**.
+I cannot guarantee that the materials will work well with Python 2 or earlier, so ensure Python 3.5 or greater is installed on your system.

+I recommend installing the [Anaconda](https://www.continuum.io/downloads) distribution of Python 3, as it allows for the easy automation of package installation and virtual environment creation (see instructions below).

 ## Getting the tutorial materials

 Clone this repository into a directory of your choice.